JetBrains/kotlin-web-site/docs/topics/native/native-migration-guide.md

 * Exceptions that escape `operation` in `Worker.executeAfter` are processed like in other runtime parts, by trying to execute a user-defined unhandled exception hook or terminating the program if the hook was not found or failed with an exception itself.
-* Freezing is deprecated, disabled by default, and will be removed in future releases.
+* Freezing is deprecated and always disabled.
-  Do not use freezing if you don't need your code to work with the [legacy memory manager](#support-both-new-and-legacy-memory-managers).

 Follow these guidelines to migrate your projects from the legacy memory manager: